cakephp/docs/fr/appendices/new-features-in-cakephp-1-3.rst

 **Router**

-Generating urls with new style prefixes works exactly the same as admin routing did in 1.2.
+Generating URLs with new style prefixes works exactly the same as admin routing did in 1.2.
 They use the same syntax and persist/behave in the same way.
-Assuming you have ``Configure::write('Routing.prefixes', array('admin', 'member'));`` in your core.php you will be able to do the following from a non-prefixed url:
+Assuming you have ``Configure::write('Routing.prefixes', array('admin', 'member'));`` in your core.php you will be able to do the following from a non-prefixed URL:

 ::

     $this->Html->link('Go', array('controller' => 'posts', 'action' => 'index', 'member' => true));
     $this->Html->link('Go', array('controller' => 'posts', 'action' => 'index', 'admin' => true));

-Likewise, if you are in a prefixed url and want to go to a non-prefixed url, do the following:
+Likewise, if you are in a prefixed URL and want to go to a non-prefixed URL, do the following:

 ::